 AirTime Trampoline & Game Park in Southeast Michigan

-This new indoor play spot has 'jump time' that lets kids bounce off the walls – literally!
-Open in Troy, expect two more locations by late 2013.
+This indoor play spot has 'jump time' that lets kids bounce off the walls – literally!
+Now, it has locations in Troy and Sterling Heights.

 Wanna get airborne?
-Southeast Michigan kids can jump around – to their hearts' content – at the state's first indoor trampoline park: AirTime Trampoline & Game Park, or the "A/T," as it's nicknamed, now open for fun in Troy, Mich.
+Southeast Michigan kids can jump around – to their hearts' content – at the state's first indoor trampoline park: AirTime Trampoline & Game Park, or the "A/T," as it's nicknamed, now open for fun in Troy, Michigan – and at the newest location in Sterling Heights.

 And it's all set to great jams.
 "Random acts of local music," as co-owner Pam Wannemacher puts it – the concept is "engineered for fun and powered by music," as A/T's website says.